WhoIsJack/DySTrack/docs/source/usage/nikon_AXR.rst

 1. **Configure or reload the main scan Experiment Setup**

    The main scan produces the actual data of interest for the experiment.

-It is usually a high-resolution, high-quality configuration with (as required) averaging optimized for SNR, high pixel density (Nyquist if needed), and multiple channels.
+   It is usually a high-resolution, high-quality configuration with averaging optimized for SNR, high pixel density (Nyquist if needed), and multiple channels.

 2. **Configure or reload the prescan Experiment Setup**

    The prescan is used for DySTrack to find coordinates.

    To create a suitable prescan configuration, start with the main scan and trade off resolution and SNR for speed to the greatest extent allowed by the image analysis pipeline.
 Remove any averaging, substantially reduce pixel density, use only a single channel, and trade off laser power for gain.

+   .. admonition:: Tip
+       :class: tip

+       Rename your Experiment Setups to reflect whether they are main scan or prescan settings.